 John Woo’s Christian worldview helped make M:I-2 an above-average action thriller.
 Full of death-defying stunts and plenty of exciting action, the movie also manages to create interesting conflicts between the characters.
 There are definitely much worse films this summer to attract the raging hormones of America’s youth.

+M:I-2, the sequel to the hit MISSION: IMPOSSIBLE, features lots of pumped-up action.
+In the story, Tom Cruise again plays special agent Ethan Hunt.
+This time, Ethan must stop a rogue agent from unleashing a deadly virus.
+Caught in the crossfire is an international female thief, played by Thandie Newton.
+Both Ethan and the rogue agent are in love with the beautiful thief, making for difficult complications.
+In the end, Ethan’s quest for the deadly virus also becomes a quest to save her life and repair the damage between them.
 Hong Kong-trained action director John Woo confessed recently that he is a Christian.
 He uses several Christian symbols to identify Tom Cruise’s character with a saintly quest for redemption and virtue.
 Woo’s Christian worldview, and the relationship between the hero and the damsel in distress, helped make M:I-2 an above-average action thriller.
 Also, although the action in M:I-2 is strong and intense, it never exceeds the boundaries of the movie’s PG-13 rating.
 The hero, in fact, shows appropriate moral restraint in his fighting.
 Finally, the amount of foul language is lower and milder than usual, as is the obligatory sexual content